Have you booked your flight and accommodation? Now you need to think about getting from the airport to your destination…

-So if you are on a DIY holiday, have arrived by no frills airline, package holiday or visiting friends and family under your own steam your options to get to and from the airport are as follows:
+So if you are on a DIY holiday, have arrived by no-frills airline, package holiday or visiting friends and family under your own steam your options to get to and from the airport are as follows:

 Dalaman Airport Car Hire

 You can hire a car at the airport or pre-book from one of the many companies represented on the internet.
-Prices vary depending on time of the year and the type of vehicle you want.
+Prices vary depending on the time of the year and the type of vehicle you want.

-Many of the hire companies will pick you up from the airport and drop you to your accommodation if you ask in advance (Dalaman only) which saves stress if you are driving in Turkey for the first time, are tired after a long journey or have had a drink on the flight.
+Many of the hire companies will pick you up from the airport and drop you at your accommodation if you ask in advance (Dalaman only) which saves stress if you are driving in Turkey for the first time, are tired after a long journey or have had a drink on the flight.